 Google ‘Singapore’ and the first few images that come up are always the stock image-esque shots of the famously futuristic city skyline.
 Sure, we already know Singapore’s a gorgeous metropolis, but if you’d like to get under the skin of a country, there’s definitely more to explore about a place’s culture and heritage, and capture it all on film.

-Everywhere you look, Singapore is art — and we’ve got the lowdown on where you’ll wanna be this November, to immerse yourself in the thick of it.
+Everywhere you look, Singapore is art — and we’ve got the lowdown on where you’ll wanna be, to immerse yourself in the thick of it.
 For locals, it could also be the chance to connect with the different cultures in multicultural Singapore.

 Where better to immerse in the intertwining of multi-cultural Singapore than in the lantern-lined streets of Chinatown, the bustling alleys of Little India, or the quaint and colorful Kampong Glam?
 Here’s a guide to explore all the hidden charms Singapore has to offer — a visual crash course if you will, on just what makes the Lion City truly unique.